casper-network/ceps/text/0039-local-keys.md

 Host provisions an URef of "unit" type under the hood used internally to store a secondary index of keys.
 This function's caller should keep the URef mentioned above under account or contract's named keys, retaining his ability to add new data.

 Newly created will have a type set to "unit" to hide the implementation details and discourage using "read" or "write" APIs to operate on local keyspace.
-The host will also secure this possibility on the backend, and inside of these host functions, a particular check will verify and forbid direct operations on `Key::Local` space.
+The host will also secure this possibility on the backend, and inside of these host functions, a particular check will verify and forbid direct operations on the `Key::Local` space.

 ### read_local